| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 original stylesheet please drop me a mail or use the SourceForge bug reporting

+system.
 Currently the following custom style names are used (and can be used

 in customised templates without harm as they will be supported in the